 Once it’s installed, all you have to do is go to a page with the video and click the extension from the toolbar to enter Picture-in-Picture mode.

 To get started, open the Picture-in-Picture Everywhere add-on page.
 Here, click the “Get” button.

 From the pop-up, choose the “Add Extension” option to install the extension.

 You’ll now find the Picture-in-Picture icon in the extension bar.

 Next, simply open the webpage that contains the video that you want to watch.
-The extension supports all popular websites like YouTube, Vimeo, and Twitch.
+The extension supports popular websites like YouTube, Netflix, Vimeo, and Twitch, but it’s not available everywhere, including Hulu.
 Then, click the Picture-in-Picture extension icon from the toolbar.